Girgias/php-rfcs/deprecate-implicit-nullable-types.md

 for userland, but is also a source of bugs and unneeded complexity within the engine which needs to handle its edge cases (e.g. to promote an implicitly nullable intersection type to a DNF type).

-implicitly nullable types were added to work around the limitations of PHP 5's primitive type declaration system;
+Implicitly nullable types were added to work around the limitations of PHP 5's primitive type declaration system;
 as those limitations do not exist anymore, we propose to deprecate this feature.

 ## Proposal